JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 # <a name="StartOf"></a>StartOf

+Moves the range ends to the start of the first overlapping *Unit* in the range.

 ```
 FUNCTION CTextRange2.StartOf (BYVAL Unit AS LONG, BYVAL Extend AS LONG) AS LONG
    DIM Delta AS LONG